cindy-schaller/choa-app-patient/README.md

 # fgh-web
 Frogs' Greatest HITs web prototype

-Images in the mock up have been used with the permission and license of http://www.freeimages.com/
+Images in the prototype have been used with the permission and license of http://www.freeimages.com/

 ## Setting up for development